packaging research: the e-commerce difference

 The online buying experience is wildly different to that of a traditional store, and this means that every aspect of the customer's experience and journey must be reconsidered.

-This creates a new challenge for the consumer and for the retailer to make the process more intuitive.
+This creates a new challenge for the retailer to make the process more intuitive.

 Additionally, make sure you provide reassurance on quantity/volume if you are not able to showcase this visually.